LogtalkDotOrg/logtalk3/library/arbitrary/NOTES.md

 `arbitrary`
 ===========

-The `arbitrary` category adds predicates for generating random values for selected types to the `type` object, complementing its type checking predicates.
+The `arbitrary` library defines an `arbitrary` category providing predicates for generating random values for selected types to the `type` object, complementing its type checking predicates.
 Both the object and the category predicates can be extended by the user with definitions for new types by defining clauses for multifile predicates.
 This library is notably used in the QuickCheck implementation by the `lgtunit` tool.

 API documentation